Kamloops Heritage Railway

-The Kamloops Heritage Railway is a heritage railway in Kamloops, British Columbia.
-The railway used to operate throughout the year running trains within Kamloops.
-The train was pulled by restored steam locomotive Canadian National Railway #2141, the "Spirit of Kamloops".
-The museum is currently on temporary static display.
+The Kamloops Heritage Railway is a heritage railway located in Kamloops, British Columbia.
+The railway operates throughout the year in May to December, trains are hauled by steam locomotive Canadian National Railway No. 2141, also known as the Spirit of Kamloops.
+The museum's operations are currently suspended due to the COVID-19 pandemic, but plans to resume operations in 2026.